Moving a car interstate

 How much does it cost to move a car interstate?

-Generally speaking, costs work out to about 36c per kilometre by road, with rail being similar, but this depends on the size/weight/age of your car.
+The cost of an interstate car move starts at around $1 per kilometre by road, with rail being similar, but this depends on the size/weight/age of your car as well as the distance the car will need to travel (especially if the origin or destination is regional).
 Most transport companies or interstate removalists work on a per-job rate according to the size of your car.
 Be aware also that most companies have additional charges for pickup/delivery of your vehicle.
 Timing of the year may affect delivery costs too.
 Most of the reputable companies will give you a prompt quote online.